 |Sugar cane cutters work long hours for low pay under precarious conditions.

-Colombia is the deadliest country in the world for union activists.
+Colombia only recently was surpassed by Guatemala as the deadliest country in the world for union activists.
 In the last 20 years, 4,000 Colombian trade unionists have been murdered.
 Each year, more union activists are killed in Colombia than in the rest of the world combined.
 But an atmosphere of impunity has ensured that only a tiny number of these murders have been prosecuted and the criminals brought to justice.

 In addition to the daily threat of violence and assassination, Colombian workers are faced with the same challenges as workers worldwide: degradation of work and worker protections, anti-union privatization practices, and “cooperative” arrangements that exclude millions of workers from labor law and collective bargaining.
 Only 4 million of Colombia’s 18 million workers are estimated to have formal labor contracts, and more than half of those are temporary.